dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah yeah I definitely think there's a major difference between scam and something that's poorly executed so I think it's a I think it's also important to draw the distinction uh you know wait uh Cory I guess uh how did how did you end up getting interested in atc I guess specifically since I you said he gave us like your block chain and your crypto background but
+yes I definitely think there's a major difference between scam and something that's poorly executed so I think it's a I think it's also important to draw the distinction uh you know wait
+Cory I guess uh how did how did you end up getting interested in atc I guess specifically since I you said he gave us like your blockchain and your crypto background but

 **Cory:**
-so what so ATC came about
+so what so ETC came about
-you know I was minding etherium and the whole hard for came up and honestly I think it started from the Dow when the
+you know I was minding ethereum and the whole hard for came up and honestly I think it started from the Dow when the
-Dow was launched I remember seeing abalone acts and thinking hmm you know looks at it looks appealing should i maybe you know try and do something and
+Dow was launched I remember seeing abalone acts and thinking you know looks at it looks appealing should i maybe you know try and do something and
-I'm like my gut told me Colonel some just doesn't sit right about this and I actually did not I did not I did not invest in it because I don't know for whatever reason it just seemed it came out of nowhere kind of and just seemed
+I'm like my gut told me Colonel some just doesn't sit right about this and I actually I did not invest in it because I don't know for whatever reason it just seemed it came out of nowhere kind of and just seemed